seanturner/draft-turner-ccmib/draft-turner-ccmib.md

         ::= { cKeyTransferPullNotify 4 }

     -- *****************************************************************
-    -- CC MIB cSOMSServerTable
+    -- CC MIB cCDMServerTable
     -- *****************************************************************

-    cSOMSServerTableCount  OBJECT-TYPE
+    cCDMServerTableCount  OBJECT-TYPE
         SYNTAX      Unsigned32
         MAX-ACCESS  read-only
         STATUS      current
         DESCRIPTION
-             "The number of rows in the cSOMSServerTable"
+             "The number of rows in the cCDMServerTable."
         ::= { cSOMSServerInfo 1 }

-    cSOMSServerTableLastChanged  OBJECT-TYPE
+    cCDMServerTableLastChanged  OBJECT-TYPE
         SYNTAX      TimeStamp
         MAX-ACCESS  read-only
         STATUS      current
         DESCRIPTION
-            "The last time any entry in the table was modified, created, or deleted by either SNMP, agent, or other management method (e.g. via an HMI).
+            "The last time any entry in the table was modified, created, or deleted by either SNMP, agent, or other management method (e.g., via an HMI).
 Managers can use this object to ensure that no changes to configuration of this table have happened since the last time it examined the table.
 A value of 0 indicates that no entry has been changed since the agent